Identity

 Understand Identity

-In Sysdig Secure, Identity works together with Compliance in the Sysdig Secure menu to highlight user-focused and resource-focused risks.
+In Sysdig Secure, Identity works together with Compliance to highlight user-focused and resource-focused risks.

 The interfaces highlight risk from different focal points:

-- IAM Policy: (AWS only) This page highlights critical risks organized by IAM policies.
-The detail drawers present policy optimization changes to remove those risks.
+- IAM Policies: (AWS only) This page highlights critical risks organized by IAM policies.
+The detail drawers recommend policy optimizations to remove those risks.
 Optimization affects the entire policy.

 - Users: This page highlights critical risks organized by individual users, focusing on unused permissions and inactive users.
-The detail drawers suggest when to consider removing a user due to inactivity and present policy optimization changes.
-Optimization affects the targeted user only.
+The detail drawers suggest remediation strategies, such as removing an inactive user, and present policy optimization changes.
+Optimization affects only the targeted user.

 - Roles: This page highlights critical risks organized by role, focusing on unused permissions and unused roles.
-The detail drawers suggest when to consider removing a role due to inactivity and present policy optimization changes.
-Optimization affects the targeted role only.
+The detail drawers suggest remediation strategies for inactive or over-privileged roles, and present policy optimization changes.
+Optimization affects only the targeted role.

 - Groups: This page highlights critical risks organized by group, focusing on unused permissions and unused groups.
-The detail drawers suggest when to consider removing a group due to inactivity and present policy optimization changes.
-Optimization affects the targeted group only.
+The detail drawers suggest remediation strategies, such as removal, for inactive groups and present policy optimization changes.
+Optimization only affects the targeted group.

-- Service Accounts (GCP only) This page highlights the risks associated with your GCP service accounts.
+- Service Identities This page highlights the risks associated with your GCP service accounts and Azure service principals.
+The detail drawers offer remediation strategies and show connected IAM resources.

 Understanding Permission Criticality Scoring

-Permissions primarily determine Permission Criticality in Identity and Access Management (IAM).
-The value for Unused Permission Criticality is n/a
+Permissions are the primary determinant of Permission Criticality in IAM.
+If no permissions are tracked, the value for Unused Permission Criticality is n/a

 Permission Criticality Scores